All resources

 Five standard activity categories cover most people.
 Pick the one that best describes a typical week, not your most active week.

 Most people overestimate this number.
-If you sit at a desk most of the day and exercise three times a week, light is usually a better fit than moderate.
+If you sit at a desk most of the day and exercise three times a week, lightly active is usually a better fit than moderate.

-Step 3: Multiply BMR by your activity factor
+Step 3: multiply BMR by the activity factor

 Take the BMR from Step 1 and multiply it by the activity factor from Step 2.
 The result is your TDEE in calories per day.
 That is the number that, on average, will keep your weight roughly the same if you eat at it consistently.